For further definitions of OpenTelemetry concepts, see the OpenTelemetry documentation.

 - For more information, see OpenTelemetry context propagation.

 Process of tracking a single request (trace) as it traverses various services of an application.
 Such a trace is not bound by processes, networks, and so on.
-For more information, see Distributed tracing powered by PurePath® technology.
+For more information, see Distributed tracing by PurePath® technology.

 Human-readable message on a span that means “something happening” during its lifetime.
 It is therefore best suited to display information about errors.